Miiden/EyeSpy/README.md

 ![EyeSpy Logo](https://github.com/Miiden/EyeSpy/blob/main/eyespy_logo.png)

 EyeSpy is a tool designed to enumerate and gain access to IP Cameras via RTSP.
-It provides a flexible and efficient way to scan for open RTSP ports, discover available paths, and attempt common credential spraying attacks.
+It provides a flexible and efficient way to scan for open RTSP ports, Check if authentication is required and attempt common credential spraying attacks.

 OpSec Info:
 This tool is not quiet at all.